 - Which way are rents going at the moment?
 Is it a renters' market or a landlords' market?

-It's now ( 2018) pretty much still a renters' market.
-Rentals have been under pressure lately, in part because of the recent government measures to cool the property market, but also because of countless new apartments coming online this year and the next few years.
+It's now ( 2019) pretty much still a renters' market.
+Rentals have been under pressure the past 5 years, in part because of the recent government measures to cool the property market, but also because of countless new apartments coming online this year and the next few years.

 - I need a good, clean, comfortable and centrally located service apartment, preferably one that's close to an MRT and good for kids.